 The Valor soldiers with their Stasis unit merged in their Necromorph form; they're fast.

 The End...
 Or Is It?: In the ending cutscene, Isaac seems to be attacked by his dead girlfriend, who has been made into a basic Necromorph.
 It's all imagined by Isaac, he survived the encounter and reprises his role, plus actual spoken lines, in the sequel.

 Evil Is Visceral: Purposely uses as many of the related tropes as possible.
 Even the creatures and bosses that are not man-shaped at all use organic features for maximum Squick factor.
 The game studio that develops the series is named Visceral Games too.

-Excessive Steam Syndrome: The USG Ishimura here and the Sprawl Dead Space 2 both have this in places.
-Particularly as the Ishimura is a mining ship, the industrial sectors of it are noisy and clanky, with steam and other evidence of heavy processing machinery going on.
-Both games of course have a rush of visually obstructing gasses when in a room undergoing a change in air pressure, such as an airlock or a window being blown out.
+Excessive Steam Syndrome: The USG Ishimura is a mining ship, so the industrial sectors of it are noisy and clanky, with steam and other evidence of heavy processing machinery going on.
+There's also a rush of visually obstructing gasses when in a room undergoing a change in air pressure, such as an airlock opening.

 Exploding Barrels: They're technically canisters, and presumably filled with Hydrazine fuel or fuel for the ship itself.

 Eye Scream: It's no big spoiler that the captain of the ship is already dead, but it's a semi-spoiler when you learn he was stabbed in the eye with a needle by Dr. Kyne in an attempt to calm him down.
 Made even worse when you read a text log stating the needle went all the way past his eye and into his brain.

 Fetch Quest: Pretty much any level will be about finding arbitrary object A and taking it to place B, which is often right near where you start.